 Every product has a value proposition, and you are no different when trying to advertise yourself on LinkedIn.
 Write down what you think makes you stand out from the crowd, and highlight that in your LinkedIn headline.

 That all said, you should try to avoid hyperboles at all costs.
-Bragging, overly exaggerating your skills and qualifications, or generally puffing yourself up to be more than you really are may push recruiters away from your profile and make getting hired much more difficult!
+Bragging, overly exaggerating your skills, or generally puffing yourself up to be more than you really are may push recruiters away from your profile and make getting hired much more difficult!

 Take this one step further and never use the below terms in your LinkedIn headline: